licky-licky/toji-no-miko-translations/docs/md/docs/Inami_Suu_Episodes.md

 **Suu:** In that case... sure.
 **Kiyoka:** You can't give in to her, Inami-san.
 **Suu:** Ah...\!
 **Suu:** (I don't even want to be on missions with her in the first place...
-Am I getting dragged into Shichinosato-san's pace little by little\!?)
+Am I getting dragged into Shichinosato-san's pace little by little\!\?)
 **Suu:** (I have to hold tight onto myself...\!)
 **Suu:** (Though I'm not even sure if I can...)
 > :ToCPrevNext